Looking for a therapy that raises your self-esteem and helps your relationships? Compassion-focussed therapy might be what you need.

-A Compassion-focused therapist is committed to being an example to clients of the attributes of compassion.
-The attributes of compassion include sensitivity, sympathy, non-judgement, empathy, well-being, self-care, and distress tolerance.
+A CFT therapist is committed to being an example of the attributes of compassion.
+These include sensitivity, sympathy, non-judgement, empathy, well-being, self-care, and distress tolerance.

-So a CFT therapist creates environment that is safe, kind, and accepting.
+So a CFT therapist creates an environment that is safe, kind, and accepting.

 Then they work to help you learn the skills of compassion.
 The skills of compassion are designed to help you feel warm, kind, and supportive to yourself and others.

 There is no one ‘set’ way a CFT session must go.
-Instead, there are a large range of tools and techniques your therapist might draw from, some of which are also used in other types of therapy.
+Instead, there are a large range of tools and techniques your therapist might draw from.
 They involve harnessing your attention, reasoning skills, feelings, and behaviours to make compassionate choices.

 Do you like the sounds of Compassion-based therapy, but still have a question about it?
 Ask below, or share your thoughts.